Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Alfresco recommends that you keep up-to-date with all the Maven releases.
 Linux distributions and package managers tend to bundle older releases and this is the most common pitfall.

-Alfresco SDK 4.7 and 4.8 require Maven 3.3.0 or later, but you are recommended to download the latest version.
+Alfresco SDK requires Maven 3.3.0 or later, but you are recommended to download the latest version.

 1. Download and install [Apache Maven](https://maven.apache.org/download.cgi){:target="_blank"} and make sure it is configured correctly on your path.